daedalus/stack_smashing/README.md

 0x00007fffffffdead in ?? ()
 ```

-But why didnt our exploit worked at all?
+But why didn't our exploit worked at all?

 Lets inspect our _RIP_: